Military history of France during World War II: Units and commands on 8 May 1945

+Vichy France (1940–1944)

-Vichy Army (1940–1944)
+Armistice Army (1940–1944)

-The Armistice Army, the official name of the army of the Vichy régime, had bases throughout the worldwide French colonial empire.
+The Armistice Army (Armée de l'Armistice), the official name of the army of the Vichy régime, had bases throughout the worldwide French colonial empire.
 It was created in July 1940 after Germany occupied the northern part of the metropolitan French territory under the armistice in June 1940.
 Apart from the Armistice Army, the French State created irregular forces to fight the French Resistance and internal and external communists, whom both Vichy and German authorities considered enemies.

+French State Navy (1940–1944)

+The Vichy French Navy (Marine de Vichy).